gfkpth/bert-apc-trainer/README.md

 inclprons
 :   bool indicating whether the returned dataframe should have separate rows for all personal pronouns (currently hard-coded) in addition to instances identified as APCs

+num_proc
+:   integer indicating the number of parallel processes (applies to tokenisation)

 Here is a minimal working example for its use: